-As I shared last week, it’s tough to know what to expect out of God.
-I’m an existential thinker with a keen theology of suffering, and enough direct experience of it to rid myself of any peaches-and-cream naivete about the life God predicts for us.
-Therefore, it’s not God’s attributes, but his purposes, that leave me on tiptoe.
+As I shared last week, it’s hard to know what to expect from God.
+I’m an existential thinker with a keen theology of suffering – and enough direct experience of it to lose all peaches-and-cream naivete about the life God predicts for us.
+It’s not God’s attributes, but his purposes, that leave me on tiptoe.
 I’ve never had a problem knowing God can; I just don’t know that he will.
-God’s ways are inscrutable, beyond our knowing.
-And we know they involve hardship.
-Honestly, he could flip my life sick and destitute in a single moment and never be evil, for he can turn that to his glory and his glory is far more important than my happiness.
+His ways are inscrutable, beyond knowing.
+And they involve hardship.
+He could flip my life sick and destitute in a single moment and never be evil, for he can turn that to his glory and his glory is far more important than my happiness.
 Ultimately, the only “sure thing” we can rely upon is heaven, and…

 Could it be that Satan is hijacking good Scripture in my mind…in the service of fear?

 We see Satan do this all the time.
-Thrice he quotes Scripture to Jesus – all true verses, but applied in a suspiciously broad manner, and here’s the giveaway – all with the goal of getting Jesus to renounce the path of surrender and obedience, take matters into his own hands.
-That God’s words would roll off that demon’s tongue is revolting.
-But it does happen.
+Thrice he quotes Scripture to Jesus – all true verses, but applied in a suspiciously broad manner, and all with the goal of getting Jesus to renounce the path of surrender, take matters into his own hands.
+That’s the giveaway.
+That God’s holy words would even be permitted to roll off that demon’s tongue is revolting, but it does happen.

-In my case, the giveaway was worry.
-While all those thoughts above are true, I realized I was praying and then spending an awful lot of time thinking about the forthcoming answers.
+While all my thoughts above are true, I realized I was spending an awful lot of time thinking about forks in the road that hadn’t arrived yet.
 Why was I doing that?
-Was it any different than common worry?
+Was it any different than that kissing cousin of fear, common worry?
 Because the fruit of something is a giveaway of its source, and if the fruit is worry…

-I decided that I would start offering my prayers to God and then let them go.
+I decided to start offering my prayers to God and then let them go.
 Let him decide.
-I asked God to imbue me with the trust and mental discipline to leave my prayers at his feet, instead of snatching them back up and turning them inside out and upside down as I so expertly do.
+I asked God to imbue me with the trust and mental discipline to leave my prayers at his feet, instead of snatching them back up and going back to turning them inside out and upside down as I so expertly do.

 And if God said no?